hudou95/hudou95.github.io/_pages/about.md

 - *Feb.
 2024*: 🎉 One paper is accepted at LREC-COLING 2024.
 Congrats to Yinan Bao!
 - *Dec.
 2023*: 🎉 One paper is accepted at ICASSP 2024.
 Congrats to Lingwei Wei!
 - *Dec.
 2023*: 🎉 One paper is accepted at AAAI 2024 (Oral).
 - *Jul.
-2023*: 🏆 I received the Best System Award at SemEval 2023 in Task 12.
+2023*: 🏆 I received the Best System Award at Afrisenti-SemEval 2023.
 - *May.
 2023*: 🎉🎉 Two papers are accepted at ACL 2023.